aaldayarova/paml-mental-health-project/README.md

 - **Preprocessing pipeline** including standardization for quantitative features and one-hot encoding for categorical features.
 - **Prediction endpoint** that returns binary prediction and probability of mental health concern.

+## Branch Structure
+	•	master branch:
+Contains the final version of the application, including the Logistic Regression model, which we selected based on performance and interpretability.
+This branch includes all code, the Streamlit interface, and the full application pipeline.
+	•	svm and linear-regression branches:
+Contain code from earlier experimentation phases using Support Vector Machine (SVM) and Linear Regression models.
+These branches were used for model comparison and are preserved for reference, but were not chosen as the final approach.

 ## File Structure

 - `Recommendation.py`: Main module containing the `ScratchLogisticRegression` class and data processing logic.